 Why are we measuring it?

 Property crime victims may not be as traumatized as violent crime victims, but they can suffer from elevated fear, depression, and hostility for an extended time following an incident.
 Property crime, like violent crime, can have an impact on the local economy through reduced property values and the discouragement of investment by businesses and developers.
 Crime also has an economic impact on communities by consuming tax dollars needed to operate courts and jails and other components of the criminal justice system.

 How are we doing?

 As with violent crime rates, property crime rates varied greatly across the county with all cities in the southern part of the county except for Chattahoochee Hills having rates higher than those in the north.
 (Data were not available for the city of Mountain Park or for the city of South Fulton, which incorporated in May 2017.)
 Hapeville (pop.
-6,665) has the highest rate of reported property crime in 2017 after having ranked only fourth highest two years earlier.
-College Park, after leading all cities in 2015, experienced a substantial drop in property crime in 2016 and fell to fourth place after Hapeville, East Point and Union City.
+6,665) has the highest rate of property crime in 2017 after having ranked only fourth highest two years earlier.
+College Park, after leading all cities in 2015, experienced a substantial drop in property crime in 2016 and 2017 and fell to fourth place after Hapeville, East Point and Union City.
 The city of Atlanta, which accounts for the majority of property crime in the county, experienced significant declines between 2015 and 2017.

 A Preliminary Look at 2018 Crime